-4. Pledges and Contributions
+4. Pledges, Contributions and Other Receivables

 Unconditional promises to give ("pledges") are recorded as receivables and revenues at fair value within the appropriate net asset category at the date the promise is received.
 Donor-restricted gifts that are received and either spent or deemed spent within the same year are reported as unrestricted revenues and expenses.
 All pledges are considered due in one year.
 The Appeal Fund is not the recipient of any conditional pledges.
+Other receivables are amounts due to the Appeal Fund from payors other than donors.